cksystemsteaching/selfie/README.md

 ...
 ```

+What you see here is a *profile* of the compiled source code, reported by the selfie compiler (starc).
 For example, there are 480 global variables and 631 procedures in the source code of selfie.
 Some concepts we have not yet seen such as symbols and string literals are introduced in the programming chapter.
 The rest of the output provides insight into the machine code that selfie generated for itself:

 ```
 ...